YottaDB/YDBDoc/AdminOpsGuide/integrity.rst

 When INTEG encounters an error, it stops processing that leaf of the tree.
 When it subsequently compares its generated bitmaps to those in the database, it reports the blocks belonging in the tree that it could not find as "Block incorrectly marked busy."
 This error type can be viewed as a flag, marking the location of a block of lost data whose index is disrupted.

 INTEG reports each block that it concludes is incorrectly marked, and also the local map that holds the "bad" bits.
 Furthermore, if the local map "errors" affect whether the local map should be marked full or not full in the master map, INTEG also reports the (potential) problem with the master map.
-Therefore, a single error in a level one (1) index block will generate, in addition to itself, one or more "Block incorrectly marked busy", one or more "Local bitmap incorrect", and possibly one or more "Master bitmap shows..."
+Therefore, a single error in a level one (1) index block will generate, in addition to itself, one or more "Block incorrectly marked busy", one or more "Local bitmap incorrect", and possibly one or more "Master bitmap shows...".
 Errors in higher level index blocks can induce very large numbers of bitmap error reports.

 Because bitmap errors are typically secondary to other errors, correcting the primary errors usually also cures the bitmap errors.
 For this reason and, more importantly, because bitmap errors tend to locate "lost" data, they should always be corrected at, or close to, the end of a repair session.